Zhouxigui007/LightTrace/README.md

 # LightTrace

+Currently, we have 2 branches, master & finetune:

+- `master` branch: stable in routing, but somewhat not perfectly balance brightness of the LEDs
+- `finetune` branch: fine tuning for much better brightness balance, but the routing is not 100% stable.
+Sometime, there is overlapping.
+In that case, you may manually edit the overlapping parts or refer to the _Note_ in the end of this instruction.

+I will soon merge these 2 branches to take advantage of both.
+But for now, sorry for the inconvenience.

 LightTrace is an Adobe Illustrator Extension to design, auto route and balance brightness of multiple LEDs with conductive ink.
 It consists of 2 parts:

 - LedTool: plugin to provide LED shape in toolbox of Illustrator